 What’s it for?
 1099-NEC is used to report payments made to contractors and other non-employees throughout the year.
 However, Form 1099-MISC is still used for miscellaneous non-employees.
 If you’ve paid any of the following, you will have to prepare and mail a Form 1099-MISC to the person(s) paid, as well as file the 1099-MISC and 1099-NEC forms with the IRS using Form 1096.

 At least $10 in royalties or broker payments in lieu of dividends or tax-exempt interest and/or,

 At least $600 for:

 Services performed by someone who is not an employee

 Prizes and awards

 A complete list of possible recipients is provided in Form 1099 – MISC instructions.

 When should it be filed?
-Form 1096 is submitted when paper filing Form 1099-MISC as well as other forms listed below, and must be filed by January 31 annually.
+Form 1096 is submitted when paper filing Forms 1099-NEC and 1099-MISC as well as other forms listed below, and must be filed by February 1 this year.